gradle/gradle/design-docs/component-metadata.md

 ### Open issues

+## Story: Build logic selects the module that matches an external dependency

+TBD

 ## Use Artifactory properties to determine status of module

 This story makes it possible to access published Artifactory properties from within a Component Metadata Rule: